neilfendley/MageZero/README.md

 For one, unlike Chess, MTG has many different type of decision points. (priority, choosing targets, ordering triggers, attacking etc.) This is why we use a special policy head for each one, since all of these decisions can be game swinging and are highly learnable.

-We also don't use and Dirichlet noise or temp sampling like the original AlphaZero authors did.
+We also don't use and Dirichlet noise or temperature sampling like the original AlphaZero authors did.
 Instead, we found we were able to get stable network progression by increasing search depth since MTG already has a lot of inherent randomness.

 Another key difference was using a TD-style discounting blend between intermediate MCTS root scores, and the next value target.
 This is much more stable than terminal only and stays bounded for MCTS. ($0.9 \leq \lambda \leq 0.95$ )